hero

 library is based on the rpclib C++ library which provides a client and server implementation.
 In addition, it provides a method for communication between the M4 and M7 cores.

-This library is included in the GIGA core, so it is automatically installed with the core.
+This library is included in the GIGA Board Package, so it is automatically installed with the Board Package.
 To use this library, you need to include

 RPC.h